 Contributions splitting is another way to grow your partner's super.
 Not only does it help boost the balance of your partner's super account, but it can also benefit you if your super balance is set to exceed the individual limit.

 You can split up to 85% of your before-tax (or concessional) super contributions with your partner.
 Before-tax contributions include superannuation contributions made by your employer (usually known as super guarantee (SG) contributions), as well as salary sacrifice contributions.
 They can also cover any voluntary superannuation contributions you've claimed as a tax deduction.

 How do I know if I'm eligible for spouse super contributions splitting?

 If you opt for contributions splitting, generally it must be done after the end of a financial year i.e. after 30 June.
 Your partner must also be under 59 years old i.e. less than their preservation age (currently between 59 and 60, depending on when they were born), or attained their preservation age but under 65 and not retired.
 Find out more about your preservation age.

 Super contributions splitting offers a few key benefits, including:

-- In retirement you can hold a higher tax-free amount across both super funds.
-If you’re a high-income earner and your super balance is likely to hit the $1.6 million tax-free limit, contributions splitting can increase the amount that you can hold as a couple.
-Effectively, you can hold up to $3.2 million across both super funds completely tax-free.
+- In retirement you may be able to hold a higher amount across both super funds.
+If you're a high-income earner and your super balance is likely to hit the $1.7 million balance limit, contributions splitting can increase the amount that you can hold as a couple.

 - If your partner is younger than you, you can reduce the assets that can be assessed by Centrelink's means test.
 Money sitting in superannuation isn't counted towards the means test until the owner reaches Age Pension age or starts a pension, which may increase your Centrelink entitlements.